chase-lsc/Chase-Test-Docs/docs/Task-3.md

 ## Remove Blank Columns

-The worksheet with a blank block is hare to be manage, organize, and calculate data adequately.
+The worksheet with a blank block is hare to manage, organize, and calculate data adequately.
 This macro will remove whole unnecessary blank blocks.

 1\.
 Press **CTROL+HOME**, then **CTROL+A** to place the cursor at A1.